What is Probation?

 - Confinement to county, or city

-o The offender is of course, expect to adhere to the law, and avoid the commission of any new infractions
+The offender is, of course, expected to adhere to the law and avoid the commission of any new infractions

 What Happens After a Violation of Probation?